MDSplus/mdsplus/README.md

 ## We want to know who you are
 The MDSplus developers want to know who you are.
-If you or your site is using MDSplus please fill the following survey.
+If you or your site is using MDSplus please fill out the following survey.
 We promise not to share your contact information.
-Do not assume that other's from your institution have also filled this out, we will combine the results.
+Do not assume that others from your institution have also filled this out, we will combine the results.

 [MDSplus User Survey](https://docs.google.com/forms/d/e/1FAIpQLScSsA-fY2yTsW076bBreJmNbBqY9jsd-m4vmAdPvfCxXidiOQ/viewform?usp=sf_link).